YolandaThant/Toronto-Real-Estate-Prediction-Datathon/Documentation.md

 With that being said, a possible reason to why the variance (vertical spread) increases is because of the way **the dataset was given to us**: size of housing was in intervals.
 Thus, we decided to pick a size from the interval, which is by the median of each interval.

 ## 6. Results ❗️
+It is no secret that Toronto residents are facing down a massive housing crisis.
+According to a [TMU study](https://www.torontomu.ca/content/dam/social-innovation/Programs/Affordable_Housing_Visual_Systems_Map_Oxford.pdf), the demand for Social housing has increased 68% since 2007, while the amount available has remained largely unchanged.
+Through our investigation, we have highlighted the incredible diversity of prices real estate properties.
+And yet, it is obvious that most units skew to the more expensive end.
+For those struggling to find housing, the question thus remains: what can be done?
+Has the gentrification of Toronto's neighborhoods gone too far?

+Other parties that may be interested in trends in real estate prices may include investors, government bodies, and home owners.
+With regards to investors, there is the expected trend that larger units with more bedrooms are more valuable.
+However, it is important to consider whether the prohibitive cost of some of these larger units may make selling them more difficult.
+This information is also pertinent for home buyers, who can use it to investigate what kinds of units are in their price range.

+The information about how prices vary across neighborhoods may be useful for the government.
+They can determine property tax rates for housing based on the projected valuation of real estate properties by neighborhood.

 ## 7. Discussion 🗣️
 We also split the dataset into 80% training data and 20% testing data to see check if the model predicts the prices correctly.
 However becasue we have divided our size as the median of the different intervals, the prices for a particular size is variable resulting in large differences betweent he actual and predicted values and in fact this is also the reason for repeated predicted values as shows below